Oxsomi/core3/README.md

 *Note: Dependencies can't be overlapping.
 So if B and C both include A then including B and C in D won't work.*

+## Contributions

+To contribute to this repository, you agree to the [contribution guidelines](FOR CONTRIBUTORS.md).
+Before merging a PR as an external party, you have to sign a contributor license agreement.

+## License

+This repository is available under two licenses:

+- LGPL3 open source license.
+- Commercial license.

+Any company not adhering to the LGPL3 license can contact us as contact@osomi.net.